 - Exercises that help the fluid to drain from your arm

 All these are very specialist treatments.
 Ask your breast care nurse, surgeon or GP to refer you to a lymphoedema specialist.
-They will measure your arm and assess you properly.
-Wearing a badly fitting elastic sleeve can make the swelling worse.
+They will measure your arm or breast and assess you properly.
+Wearing a badly fitting elastic sleeve can make arm swelling worse so it is important to get specialist treatment.
 The British Lymphology Society have a register of lymphoedema practitioners.

 If you are overweight it is much more difficult to control limb swelling.
 If you begin to put on a bit of weight, you will notice that your treatment sleeves will not fit as well as they used to, and will not work so well.
 You will either need to have fittings for new ones, or lose weight.
-If you would like some help with healthy eating tips or losing weight, ask your doctor for information.
-There is information about the right weight for you.
-And you can also find information about healthy eating on our news and resources website.
+If you would like some help with healthy eating tips or losing weight, ask your doctor or nurse for information.
+We have information about the right weight for you.
+And this website also has information about healthy eating.

 Some people have said that spicy foods and alcohol increase the swelling in their affected limb.
 Some people find that travelling by plane seems to increase the swelling but there is no research evidence to prove this.

 You can help to prevent further swelling of your affected arm by positioning it carefully.
 When you are sitting down, rest your arm up on a table, cushions or pillows rather than hanging it down by your side.
 Other tips are

 - Don’t carry heavy shopping or other things with your affected arm – ask for help even if it makes you feel uncomfortable

 - Don’t repeatedly stretch your arm – for example, by hanging out washing on a clothes line

 - Wear your watch or any other jewellery on the arm that is not affected